LibertyGlobal/Guide-SDK/README.md

 ####Sorting####
-This will get all channels sorted by title.
+This will get all channels sorted by title:

     kraken.config.region = 'NL';
     kraken.Channel.create()